FedericoMiscione/DL_Homework/README.md

 - residual=True
 - graph_pooling='attention'

+On the dataset B has been used also a GINEConv_Virtual-based model with same parameters used in the non-virtual version.

 ### Ensemble

 The ensemble has been implemented as a simple wrapper that averages the summed output of the trained models.
 Since it is a simple wrapper it has not been necessary to train it.